bernd-wechner/confed/README.md

 - The **ASSIGNMENTCHARACTER** defaults to '=' and is what separates the **setting** from the **value**.
 If empty then white space separates them (one or more space or tab characters).
 Any character can be specified with `-A/--AssignmentCharacter`.
 Only single character definitions are tested and supported (at present) but you can always experiment with strings.
 - **NAMECHARACTERS** is a is list of legal characters in setting names and can be specified with `-N/--NameCharacters`.
 Sensible defaults are in place.
 - **VALUECHARACTERS** is a is list of legal characters in setting values and can be specified with `-V/--ValueCharacters`.
 Sensible defaults are in place.
-- `-m/--multiple` is an important argument that lets `reconf` know that the nominated setting can validly be set multiple time in the one configuration file.
-If that's not specified `reconf` will only leave one definition of that setting uncommented in the output.
+- `-m/--multiple` is an important argument that lets `confed` know that the nominated setting can validly be set multiple time in the one configuration file.
+If that's not specified `confed` will only leave one definition of that setting uncommented in the output.
 If it is specified then `'-d/--delete` is available to delete a specific setting/value pair from such a multiple set, and `-r/--regex` to help specifiy values and settings a little more flexibly (than literally).
 - Configuration defaults are pre-implemented for some common configuration file formats:
   - `--postgres` for [PostgreSQL](https://www.postgresql.org/) configuration file defaults
   - `--ssh` for [ssh and sshdaemon](https://linuxhandbook.com/enable-ssh-ubuntu/) style configuration file defaults.
   - `--sudo` for [`\etc\sudoers`](https://help.ubuntu.com/community/Sudoers) style configuration defaults.
   - `--php` for [PHP](https://www.php.net/) configuration defaults.
   - `--uwsgi` for [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) configuration file defaults.
 - Testing - always test you proposed changes using the `-t/--test` option.
-That will make no changes (leave everything inctact) but display a [diff](https://manpages.org/diff) of the changes it *would* apply, so you can feel sure you have the name and value right and `reconf` is doing what you need.
+That will make no changes (leave everything inctact) but display a [diff](https://manpages.org/diff) of the changes it *would* apply, so you can feel sure you have the name and value right and `confed` is doing what you need.